 To ensure that Oxford staff and prospective employers can connect with you, please try to keep your personal information up to date in our system.
-If you need to update or correct any inaccuracies or if you wish to request removal of your personal data from our records or withdraw consent to the processing or transfer of your personal data by Oxford, please log in to your account (if available) or contact your Recruiter or email us at firstname.lastname@example.org.
+If you need to update or correct any inaccuracies please contact your Recruiter.

-If you have specific privacy concerns about this website, or with regards to submitting information to Oxford, please contact us by email at email@example.com.
+If you have specific privacy concerns about this website, or with regards to submitting information to Oxford, please contact us by clicking here.